 When she arrived at the Heart of Phoenix (HOP) rescue in West Virginia, Sansa was starving and nearly too weak to stand.
 The attending veterinarian advised rescuer Tinia Creamer that even with extensive rehabilitation the filly would never be sound and recommended that she be humanely euthanized.
+This horse was in need of a rescue organization.

 At the event’s end, Sansa fetched an auction price of $8,000 and found a forever home as a child’s riding horse.